GabyMasak/GabyMasak/README.md

 🌱 I’m currently learning Data Analytics and Machine Learning at WGU!
 I aim to graduate Winter 2024, then start my next graduate program with a focus on Artificial Intelligence.

-🔭 I’m currently looking for internships in Data Science, software development, or reservoir simulation.
+🔭 I’m currently looking for a remote position in Data Science/Machine Learning/Artificial Intelligence, Software Development, and/or Reservoir Simulation.

 👯 I’m looking to collaborate on non-profit ventures and projects!